28 Jun Blockchain, Artificial Intelligence and IoT – Ready for new models of business?

-Blockchain, artificial intelligence and IoT are the future, but are companies ready for the legal issues relating to the new model of business?
+Blockchain, artificial intelligence and IoT are the future, but are companies ready for the legal issues relating to the new models of business?

 The Internet of Things obliges companies to change their models of business since one-off contractual relationships where they were selling a product are replaced by long term relationships for the provision of services with continous exchanges of data, potential liabilities and contractual issues.
 This is enhanced by artificial intelligence and blockchain technologies which increase the potential benefits, but at the same time also with higher reliance on the proper functioning of technologies.